Bill Gross: Avoid bank stocks in negative interest-rate world

-NEW YORK Bill Gross, the widely followed investor who runs the Janus Global Unconstrained Bond Fund, said Thursday investors should not be tempted into buying beaten-down bank stocks against a backdrop of interest rates potentially turning negative.
+NEW YORK, March 3 Bill Gross, the widely followed investor who runs the Janus Global Unconstrained Bond Fund, said on Thursday that investors should not be tempted into purchasing beaten-down bank stocks against the backdrop of interest rates potentially turning negative.

-In his latest Investment Outlook report, Gross said negative yields threaten bank profit margins as yield curves flatten worldwide and banks' net interest rate margins narrow.
+In his latest Investment Outlook report, Gross said negative yields threaten bank profit margins as yield curves flatten worldwide and bank net interest rate margins narrow.

 "The recent collapse in worldwide bank stock prices can be explained not so much by potential defaults in the energy/commodity complex, as by investor recognition that banks are now not only being more tightly regulated, but that future Return On Equity's will be much akin to a utility stock."